-Nate has served as a Term Law Clerk for the Honorable William C. Griesbach in the United States District Court for the Eastern District of Wisconsin.
-In addition, he has worked as a Judicial Intern for the Honorable Diane S. Sykes in the Seventh Circuit Court of Appeals, as well as for the Honorable Charles N. Clevert in the United States District Court for the Eastern District of Wisconsin.
+Before joining Quarles & Brady, Nate served as a law clerk for the Honorable William C. Griesbach in the United States District Court for the Eastern District of Wisconsin.
+In addition, he worked as a Judicial Intern for the Honorable Diane S. Sykes in the Seventh Circuit Court of Appeals, as well as for the Honorable Charles N. Clevert in the United States District Court for the Eastern District of Wisconsin.

-Prior to his legal career, Nate worked as a research associate for the Insurance Institute for Highway Safety, an independent, nonprofit, scientific, and educational organization dedicated to reducing the losses — deaths, injuries and property damage — from motor vehicle crashes.
-His research was focused on human factors and its application to advanced in-vehicle safety systems, as well as distracted driving, teen drivers, and automated enforcement.
+Prior to his legal career, Nate worked as a research associate for the Insurance Institute for Highway Safety (IIHS), an independent, nonprofit, scientific, and educational organization dedicated to reducing the losses from motor vehicle crashes.
+His research was focused on human factors and its application to advanced in-vehicle safety systems.

 Education and Honors